akuz/akuz-java/README.md

 ### Simulated Annealing

-For faster convergence of Gibbs sampling.
+* For faster convergence of Gibbs sampling

 The "temperature" parameter influences the ratio of prior Dirichlet mass to the expected additional posterior mass.
 For a high